santimirandarp/mlconcepts/README.md

 2. Treat/Prepare the data
 Split into training and test.
 Datasets are cleaned up.
 Utility functions are defined to normalize and center data.

+A few functions for this matter are under `csvfn.py`.

 3. Define a Neural Network
 Depending on the problem we define a network type: _architecture_ and _size_ of the network (width and depth).